EmeraldSlash/RbxMouse/README.md

    optional bool mutateParams
 )
 ```

    Performs a raycast to get the current mouse target.
-The params argument can
-   either be a RaycastParams instance, or a table containing the members of
-   RaycastParams to set on a new RaycastParams instance.
-If not given, this
-   will be the default RaycastParams.
+This method allows much
+   greater control over what a valid target will be, allowing the caller to
+   specify what RaycastParams and Ray to use when performing the raycast.
+By
+   default, `params` defaults to the default RaycastParams instance, and
+   `ray` defaults to the current mouse position i.e. `RbxMouse:GetRay()`.

+   This method also allows the caller to provide a filter function which will
-   The filter argument is a function that determines whether a raycast hit is
+   determine whether a raycast hit is valid (it should be returned) or not
-   valid, or if it should be ignored.
-It has arguments passed to it:
+   (it should be ignored and raycasting should continue).
+This function has the
+   following signature:

 ```
 bool filter (